NEW ZEALAND WOOL

 The recognised luxurious sheen is created by the fibres’ triangular prism-like structure which allows silk cloth to refracts incoming light at different angles.

-The lustre, dying versatility and softness allows the material to be one of the main recognized fabric within luxury carpet production.
+The lustre, dyeing versatility and softness allows the material to be one of the main recognised fabric within luxury carpet production.

 Bamboo silk yarns are produced by fibres extracted from the Bamboo plant.
 The stalks of the bamboo plant are broken down allowing the cellulose fibres to be extracted.
 These particular yarns from the pure bamboo plant, take on a soft, silky texture with a subtle shine.

 This material takes on the exact same qualities as pure silk.
 However, Bamboo is a resource that is easily renewed, so once again it is a more environmentally friendly alternative along with being the more affordable yarn.